Anjali1822/Hotel-Application-in-c/README.md

-# Hotel-Application-in-c
+# Hotel-Application-in-C
-This is simple Hotel Application in c language
+This is simple Hotel Application in C language